IC-Cache: Efficient Large Language Model Serving via In-context Caching: Introduction

 Second, request offloading to smaller LLMs must account for response quality.
-Aggressively offloading requests can lead to quality degradation.
-Optimizing this efficiency-quality tradeoff requires considering the difficulty of specific requests, the utility of examples, and the current serving loads.
-So, the routing design must efficiently handle the dynamics arising from data, model, and load drifts (\eg, evolving hot topics in requests or model updates). \name introduces a lightweight bandit-based request router that takes examples and requests as input to selectively route requests to LLMs with varying capabilities, striking the good balance between efficiency and quality, while continuously learning from recent requests to update its policy (\S\ref{sec:router}).
+Aggressively offloading requests can degrade response quality.
+Optimizing this efficiency-quality tradeoff requires accounting for request complexity, example utility, and current serving load.
+Further complicating this is the dynamic nature of real-world deployments, with shifts in request trends (\eg, hot topics), model performance (e.g., after upgrades), and bursty load patterns. \name introduces a lightweight, bandit-based request router that jointly considers the request and selected examples to route requests to LLMs of varying capabilities.
+The router adapts to instantaneous load conditions to strike an effective balance between efficiency and quality, and learns from recent requests to refine its policy in a resource- and data-efficient manner (\S\ref{sec:router}).

 Third, managing the example cache under data and load dynamics requires optimizing example quality and efficiency at scale.
 The distribution of requests (\eg, new or hot topics) evolves over time, which in turn impacts the utility and access frequency of examples.
-To maximize overall cache utility, \name introduces a cost-aware example replay process that refines example utility offline, \eg, by opportunistically replaying requests offline and selecting the best response.
-Similarly, \name ensures cache coverage by generating companion examples to provide more high-utility options for new requests. \name selectively stores the model representation (i.e., KV cache) of examples over time, reducing recomputation latency when repurposing them (\S\ref{sec:manager}).
+To maximize overall cache utility, \name employs a cost-aware example replay mechanism that selectively refines example quality offline---e.g., by opportunistically replaying past examples and preserving those that yield the most effective responses---when the expected gains justify the replay cost.
+Over time, \name selectively retains and evicts examples to maintain a bounded cache size while respecting privacy (\S\ref{sec:manager}).